Global seismic instrumentation business Guralp needed to completely overhaul their visual identity.

 The choice of typeface for the logotype was specifically chosen because of its geometric precision, and that it had a sister typeface family which would work as a secondary typeface for the visual identity guidelines.

 After several small amendments to the logo, board level approval was given.
-It’s always my objective when designing a new logo or brand identity, that I consider the wider implications to how it might roll out into the wider visual identity.
-I consider this to be absolutely critical to any logo design job I undertake.
+It’s always our objective when designing a new logo or brand identity, to consider the wider implications to how it might roll out into the wider visual identity.

 The next step of the project was to roll the new brand identity out into a set of visual identity guidelines that could be used both internally by Guralp, but also by resellers of their products across the globe.